Tine-m/docker-ci-intro/deck/DockerWebApp.md

 ### Build Docker image

-4\) Now that we have defined the Dockerfile, let’s build a docker image for our application.
+4\) Now we have a Dockerfile, let’s build a docker image for our application.
-Before building the docker image, you need to make sure that you’ve packaged the application in the form of a jar file using maven.
+Before building the docker image, make sure that you’ve packaged the application as a jar file using maven.

-Let’s now build the docker image by typing the following command:
+You can build the docker image with the following command:

 ```docker
 docker build \-t springboot-docker-demo .